 "It doesn't feel right," Huck whispered as he looked at Rayne's chair.
 "It doesn't."
 He closed his eyes.
 "God, please.
 Please, tell me what to do."

 The downstairs door buzzer went off, and Huck jumped.
 He quickly stepped over to the intercom beside his front door.
 "Hello?"

 "Huck, it's me."
 The warm tones of Preacher Roger's voice came over the speaker.
 "You got a minute?"

-Huck felt a mix of emotions.
+A mix of emotions boiled in Huck.
 Preacher Rogers was the only person really trying to help him with Rayne.
-Yet, the path set before Huck by the man was so hard for him to follow.
-And, it hurt so much to put Rayne through this silent treatment.
+Yet the path set before them by the man was so hard to follow.
+It hurt so much to put Rayne through this silent treatment.
 "Yes.
 Please, come on up."
 Huck hit the button, and he heard the door buzz.